 Given its strategic location at an altitude of 1,600 metres above sea level, there’s no dearth of vistas.
 To make the best of Munnar sightseeing, we recommend a five-day itinerary.

 A hastywalk through the sprawling tea plantations will not do justice to the Munnar tea legacy.
 Visit the tea museum, originally run by Tata Tea, for some novel insights into the tea-making process.
-Browse through the curios, photographs and also the machinery that once made your cuppa possible.
+Browse through the curious, photographs and also the machinery that once made your cuppa possible.

 Lookout for cascading waterfalls along the roads; not all of them may make it to the must-see list, but each of them has a distinct charm.
 The most popular one is, perhaps, the Valara waterfalls.

 When it comes to hotels in Munnar, look for something that is closer to the tea plantations.
 There are Munnar resorts that cater to varied travel budgets.

 Head to Eravikulam National Park, considered one of the best national parks in Kerala, for a morning trek.
 Keep the timings in mind please, its open from 7.30 am to 4 pm.
 Famous for its endangered inhabitant – the Nilgiri Tahr, the National Park (also known as Rajamalai National Park), is also home to rare species of butterflies, animals and birds.It also houses the Anamudi Peak (2700 metres), the highest peak in South India.

 Once every 12 years, Munnar witnesses the flowering of Neelakurinji, a plant native to this part of the Western Ghats.
 The next blue carpet bloom is expected in 2018, says Munnar tourism.

 The entry to the Eravikulam National Park is charged at Rs 90 for Indians, Rs 65 for children, and Rs 360 for foreign nationals.

 Mattupetty Dam Lake